JNBarr/Where_I_Put_My_Java/README.md

 (28/08/2020) Haven't been on repl.it in a few days (I've been busy) but I'm going to try and upload some java.math stuff today, I only have maybe an hour to do so but it should be up today.
 UPDATE: Math has been uploaded in part 4.

 (30/08/2020) Have been busy, will upload java code today.
 May not be a lot though.
+Added boolean stuff will see if I've got time to get into selection and if statements, if else included.